 This page describes the Wabbit language that is used in the Write a Compiler course.
-The goal of that course is to write a compiler for Wabbit that includes the entirety of parsing, type-checking, a definitional interpreter, and a compiler backend in LLVM or WebAssembly.
+The goal of that course is to write a compiler for Wabbit that includes the entirety of parsing, type-checking, an interpreter, and a compiler backend in LLVM or WebAssembly.
+Wabbit is meant to look like a greatly simplified version of a common imperative programming language that programmers use in their day-to-day work.

 Most parts of Wabbit are straightforward--being identical to features of programming languages that you already know.
-However, simple as it might seem, there will be many implementation challenges.
+However, simple as it might seem, there will still be many challenges.

 Here is a sample Wabbit program that computes the first 30 ever-so-useful Fibonacci numbers: